RK-41/firebase-auth/README.md

 # Firebase Auth

-Implementing user login and registration using Firebase Auth.
+Demonstrating user login and registration using Firebase Auth.